projectcontour/contour/site/_guides/cert-manager.md

 cert-manager currently does not have a way to interact with HTTPProxy objects in order to respond to the HTTP01 challenge correctly.
 (See [#950][10] and [#951][11] for details.)

-There are two ways to interact with cert-manager which will allow certificates to be requested automatically with an HTTP01 challenge, using an `ingress shim` or using a cert-manager `Certificate` object.
+cert-manager can be configured to request certificates automatically using an `Certificate` object.

-### Certificate Resource

-cert-manager watches for its own `Certificate` objects inside your Kubernetes cluster.
 When cert-manager finds a `Certificate` object, it will implement the HTTP01 challenge by creating a new, temporary Ingress object that will direct requests from Let's Encrypt to temporary pods called 'solver pods'.
 These pods know how to respond to Let's Encrypt's challenge process for verifying you control the domain you're issuing certificates for.